Simon Fraser University: Research

 In 2020, Simon Fraser University received a sponsored research income (external sources of research funds) of C$167.256 million, the 17th highest in Canada.
 In the same year, the university's faculty averaged a sponsored research income of $188,600, while graduates averaged $34,000.

 Simon Fraser's research performance has been noted by several bibliometric university rankings, which uses citation analysis to evaluates the impact a university has on academic publications.
 In 2019, the Performance Ranking of Scientific Papers for World Universities ranked Simon Fraser 378th in the world, and 16th in Canada.
 In University Ranking by Academic Performance's 2018–19 rankings, the university placed 362nd in the world, and 15th in Canada.

 SFU also works with other universities and agencies to operate joint research facilities.
 These include Bamfield Marine Station, a major centre for teaching and research in marine biology; TRIUMF, a powerful cyclotron used in subatomic physics and chemistry research.
 SFU is also a partner institution in Great Northern Way Campus Ltd in Vancouver.
 In March 2006, SFU approved an affiliation agreement with a private college for international students to be housed adjacent to its Burnaby campus.
 This new college named Fraser International College, which was in the Multi Tenant Facility (now renamed as "Discovery 2 Building") located in Discovery Parks Trust SFU site, is now moved into "Discovery 1 Building" after Discovery Parks Trust returned the building to Simon Fraser University.
 The MODAL Research Group, based at Simon Fraser, partners with multiple Canadian universities and arts organizations to carry out multi-disciplinary research in the arts with an emphasis on the study of artistic learning and engagement.

 In 2008, SFU has the highest publication impact among Canadian comprehensive universities and the highest success rates per faculty member in competitions for federal research council funding from the Natural Sciences and Engineering Research Council (NSERC) and the Social Sciences and Humanities Research Council (SSHRC).

 In 2017, Simon Fraser University entered into an agreement with Huawei to receive cloud computing equipment.

 In 2022, Simon Fraser University announced the creation of the cross-disciplinary Institute of Neuroscience and Neurotechnology (INN) research hub to empower neuroscience-related research and collaboration across the university.

 Student life

 The student newspaper The Peak was established shortly after the university opened and is circulated throughout the university.
-CJSF-FM radio is the school's radio station, broadcasting from 90.1 FM to Burnaby and surrounding communities, online at www.cjsf.ca or on cable at 93.9 FM.
+CJSF 90.1 FM has been SFU's campus community radio station since the early 1970s.
 The Simon Fraser Student Society provides funding for over 300 campus clubs.
 Various campus events include the annual Terry Fox Run, Gung Haggis Fat Choy, Clubs Week, and other multi-cultural events.

 The Tau chapter of Phrateres, a non-exclusive, non-profit social-service club, was installed here in 1966.
 Between 1924 and 1967, 23 chapters of Phrateres were installed in universities across North America, including the Theta chapter nearby at the University of British Columbia.